kiostark/LettingGo/post.md

-#Sometimes things don't work out like you planned
+#Killing Your Darlings: Matt Waite on what to do when things don't work out like you planned

-Quoting developer-preacher Ben Welsh, there is nothing geeks love more than starting a project.
+Quoting developer-preacher Ben Welsh, "There is nothing geeks love more than starting a project."
+Ben Welsh (ID him)

 But what about letting one die?

-Newsroom projects, like loved ones, are hard to let go.
+Newsroom projects, like all our loved ones, are hard to let go.
 Every one of them starts with great enthusiasm.
 You have a great idea.
 You've got a team together.
 You've got a vision and some goals.
 Let's do this thing!

 Fast forward.
 It launches and people love it.
 Users use it in ways you never thought, the story has an impact, things are working great.
 Compliments flow.
 This is awesome, right?
-Everyone loves this point.
+Everyone loves this part.

 Usage curves on most news projects go like this.
 Zero to launch to most-trafficked page on the site to the long … steady … slide … to background noise.

 A month later, most likely the traffic you've got is from random Google searches.
 It's good to have -- you want to be someone's answer to a question -- but you've moved on.
+[Q: is it that if you hadn't moved on you could be getting more traffic and maintaining relevance, or just that it fades, or both?]
 You're a geek remember?
 There's new projects to start!
 Let's do this!

 But there's your project, still online.
 Still consuming resources.
 Still costing money.
 Maybe still costing maintenance time.
 And for what?
-Random Google noise?
+Random Google noise? [again, why. is it in need of updates, did it get outmoded?]

 The business answer here is turn it off.
 Shut it down.
 Back up the truck.
 Stop wasting money on it.

-But news people know there's value in longevity.
-You can't be the first draft of history if you delete the draft.
+But news people know there's value in longevity. [more on what the value is] You can't be the first draft of history if you delete the draft.

 So what do you do?

 ###Have a plan

-When we build [PolitiFact](http://www.politifact.com) in 2007, the only real plan we had was how we would turn it off.
+When we built [PolitiFact](http://www.politifact.com) in 2007[can you say what it is in one sentence/parens here?] the only real plan we had was how we would turn it off.

 We honestly had no idea what to do if it worked.

-Our plan, if you could call it that, was that if the Florida primaries came and went and the site wasn't getting any traffic, or it was just too hard and no one was having any fun, we'd just shut it down, forget all about it and go back to what we were doing before.
+Our plan, if you could call it that, was that if the Florida primaries came and went and the site wasn't getting any traffic, or it was just too hard and no one was having any fun, we'd shut it down, forget all about it and go back to what we were doing before.
 Never happend.
 No one saw anything.

-It worked out pretty well, so we never had to put the "plan" into place, but over the years I've thougth about that.
+It worked out pretty well [oh come on, brag a little more], so we never had to put the "plan" into place, but over the years I've thought about that.
 We should have had a better one.

-I'm not about to tell you how to run your show, but I think any plan should have basic thresholds for what to do.
+I'm not about to tell you how to run your show, but I think any [project plan? kill plan? unclear] plan should have basic thresholds for what to do.
 Basically, what level of use is the cutoff where you have to do something?
 At what point do you say "not worth it" anymore?
 Depends on the project, really.

 And, really, it depends on how you build it in the first place.